manaskumarm/GarbageCollector/README.md

 When an object is created in a .NET application, memory is allocated from the managed heap to store that object.

 2. **Generation-Based Approach**:
+GC employs a generational approach with marking and sweeping to efficiently manage memory.
 The managed heap is divided into three generations: Generation 0, Generation 1, and Generation 2.
 Objects that survive garbage collections are promoted to higher generations.

     Generation 0: This is the youngest generation and contains short-lived objects.
 An example of a short-lived object is a temporary variable.
 Garbage collection occurs most frequently in this generation.
     Most objects are reclaimed for garbage collection in Gen 0 and do not survive to the next generation.
 Objects that survive a Gen 0 garbage collection are promoted to Gen 1.